 Female leader of the country visits Matanzas.

-She also paid tribute to the fighters of the firefighters’ command who died during the accident in Supertanqueros.
+She also paid tribute to the combatants of the firefighters’ command who died during the accident in Supertanqueros.

 In the information on the airport’s Facebook social network, it was reported that the country’s female leader learned about the contribution to social impact programs in the communities of Carbonera and La Conchita and food production.